adirou/quote-generator/README.md

 Quote Generator (hebrew version)

-An App which give the user an easy way to generate quotes.\n the app allows the user save templates, and use them later in order to generate other quotes.
+An App which give the user an easy way to generate quotes.

+the app allows the user save templates, and use them later in order to generate other quotes.

 the app convert the quote into pdf and docx formats .